cestastanford/grandtour/scholars-essays/sweet-who-traveled.md

 [^1]: Rosemary Sweet, _Cities and the Grand Tour: the British in Italy, c.
 1690-1820_ (Cambridge: Cambridge University Press, 2012).

 [^2]: Bruce Redford, _Venice and the Grand Tour_ (New Haven: Yale University Press, 1996).
-See also John Brewer "Whose Grand Tour?" in, MarÃ­a Dolores SÃ¡nchez-JÃ¡uregui and Scott Wilcox, eds., _The English Prize: The Capture of the Westmorland, an Episode of the Grand Tour_ (New Haven: Yale University Press, 2012), pp. 45-61, for expanding the scope beyond the 'typical' Grand Tourists.
+See also John Brewer "Whose Grand Tour?" in, María Dolores Sánchez-Jáuregui and Scott Wilcox, eds., _The English Prize: The Capture of the Westmorland, an Episode of the Grand Tour_ (New Haven: Yale University Press, 2012), pp. 45-61, for expanding the scope beyond the 'typical' Grand Tourists.

 [^3]: On attitudes towards and relative popularity of the different cities see Sweet, _Cities and the Grand Tour_, chapters 2-5.

 [^4]: For more on shifts in transalpine travel, see the essay by Rachel Midura.

-[^5]: Horatio F. Brown, _Inglesi e Scozzesi all' UniversitÃ  di Padova dall' anno 1618 sino al 1765_ (Venice, 1921).
+[^5]: Horatio F. Brown, _Inglesi e Scozzesi all' Università  di Padova dall' anno 1618 sino al 1765_ (Venice, 1921).

 [^6]: Ingamells, _Dictionary_, p. x.